 aquatic physical therapy?

-No; however, the Section is in the process of putting together of certificate for Aquatic physical therapists which should be available sometime in 2013.
+No; however, the Section is in the process of putting together of certificate for Aquatic physical therapists which should be available in the Spring of 2014.

 education requirements are needed to

 specialize in Aquatic PT?

 Water safety, risk management, and an understanding of hydrodynamic principles and various aquatic therapy techniques.
 Prior to embarking on providing aquatic therapy, one is strongly encouraged to take continuing education classes, and if possible, to actually observe aquatic therapy sessions.